-Columbian president elect mulls moving embassy to Jerusalem
+Colombian president elect mulls moving embassy to Jerusalem

-Columbian presidential candidate Ivan Duque has won the election to the presidency of Columbia with about 54% of the public vote, over his opponent, Gustavo Petro, who only gained about 42%.
+Colombian presidential candidate Ivan Duque has won the election to the presidency of Colombia with about 54% of the public vote, over his opponent, Gustavo Petro, who only gained about 42%.
 Duque’s platform, which was more economy focused, resonated with voters.

 But his position on business and investment matters is not all that appears to be on the docket.
-A staunch supporter of Israel, Duque announced last month that he intended to increase Columbia’s support of the Jewish state, and that he was considering the prospect of moving Columbia’s embassy to Israel to Jerusalem, in a move of solidarity both with Israel and with US President Donald Trump’s decision to place the American embassy in Jerusalem.
+A staunch supporter of Israel, Duque announced last month that he intended to increase Colombia’s support of the Jewish state, and that he was considering the prospect of moving Colombia’s embassy to Israel to Jerusalem, in a move of solidarity both with Israel and with US President Donald Trump’s decision to place the American embassy in Jerusalem.

 teleSur reports: